Table of Contents

 Tips For Long-Lasting Parking Lot Lines:

-Preparation is always your key to success.
-For the most durable and professional results make sure to:
+Preparation is always the key to success.
+For the most durable and professional results regarding parking lot line painting, make sure to:

-- Clean the surface – especially when repainting existing lines; use a power broom or power wash first to remove any loose pavement paint
+- Clean the surface.
+When repainting existing lines, especially in high-traffic areas, make sure to clean the surface first.
+Use a power broom or pressure washer first to remove any loose pavement paint.

-- Make sure the surface is dry as well as clean – check the weather forecast to plan for 24-hours free of rain
+- Make sure the surface is dry prior to line striping.
+Check the weather forecast to plan for 24 hours free of rain.

-- Confirm that the temperature is warm enough – i.e. our oil-based needs 50°F and our water-based requires 60°F, always check the product label for details
+- Confirm that the temperature is warm enough for painting the parking lot line.
+Our oil-based paint needs 50°F, and our water-based paint requires 60°F; always check the product label for details.

-- Allow the paint to dry – all that hard work will be for nothing if someone or something drives over the wet markings
+- Allow the paint to dry.
+All that hard work will be for nothing if someone or something drives over the wet markings.
+Place traffic cones and attention ribbon along the perimeter to protect your handiwork.

-- Add glass beads for visibility (optional) – these must be applied while the traffic paint is still wet; plan ahead
+- Add glass beads for improved visibility (optional).
+Glass beads must be applied while the traffic paint is still wet.

 When you’re marking parking lot lines, quality matters.
-Look for a reputable company selling a product specifically labeled ‘traffic paint’ for a durable and long-lasting result.
-Decide whether to use canisters or if you want to use pails of water-based or oil-based.
-Follow the tips for long-lasting results, and you’ll be the pro at using pavement paint in no time at all.
+Look for a reputable company selling the best paint for parking lot lines that's specifically labeled as ‘traffic paint’ for long-lasting results.
+Decide whether to use aerosol canisters or if you want to use pails of water-based or oil-based paint.
+Follow the tips above for long-lasting results, and you’ll be a pro at using pavement paint in no time at all.

 Use Our Handy Paint Calculator To Know How Much Paint You’ll Need.

 Ready to start your own asphalt business?
-Don't start without signing up to Asphalt Kingdom Build Your Own Business Blueprint.
-Access the BYOBB course here.
+Don't start without signing up for the Asphalt Kingdom Build Your Own Business Blueprint Course.
+Access the course here.